 The Grast are a human ethnic group originating from the fertile wetlands swathing Taifen’s narrow middle on Canno’s equator.
-While it rarely does anyone any good to speak about an entire ethnic group, the Grast are something of a special case.
+While it rarely does anyone any good to speak about the cultures of an entire ethnic group at the same time, the Grast are something of a special case.
 Despite spreading out far from their origins, all surviving Grast cultures share some traditions in common.

 Of course, any historian worth their dust has to wonder how much those bonds owe to Ten Zul.
 Twelve hundred Cannoan years after her death in 65 V.R., the Inferno Matriarch’s influence on Grast culture remains stronger than that of any other monarch in history.
-The very name given to the deepest of these bogs, the Grast Kgor, comes from the Chieragt language spoken by Ten Zul’s people, the Chiiraik.
+The very name given to the deepest of the bogs they rule, the Grast Kgor, comes from the Chieragt language spoken by Ten Zul’s people, the Chiiraik.

 Wilier scholars have to wonder how many of these “truths” might be pure Enclave Chiir propaganda.

 Either way, during prehistory the Grast lived as fisherfolk and hunter-gatherers in Taifen’s enormous primordial bogs.
 The abundant plant and wildlife left them little need for agriculture–moreover, made it outright dangerous!–and the early Grast learned a taste for ample free time.